Do you feel frustrated that such a massive global problem, like the problem of food waste, actually has a really simple solution?

 And imagine how you’ll feel when…

-- You wake up on the morning you are going to a Love Food Hate Waste event and you know that you will change someone’s life for the better that day!
+- You wake up on the morning you are going to play your part in a food-waste busting event and you know that you will change someone’s life for the better that day!